A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Leaky Integrate-and-Fire Neurons

 \subsection{Biologically Constrained Network Model}

+Thus far, we only considered balanced random networks with identical excitatory and inhibitory neurons that reduce to a single effective population.
+Despite this simplification, these balanced random networks already span a large parameter space.
+Here, we apply our theory to a multi-population network model constrained by biological data \citep{Potjans14_785}.
+Beyond the aspect of multiple populations, this network model allows us to highlight two additional features of our theory that we left out thus far: the possibility to include external Poisson input and distributed synaptic weights.
+We solve the theory on a $\Delta t=0.05\,\mathrm{ms}$ grid to a maximum of $T=10\,\mathrm{s}$, use an ensemble size of $k=5$ for the Gauss-Hermite quadrature, choose an update step $\varepsilon=0.1$, and initialize all populations with a rate of $10\,\mathrm{spks/s}$.

-To go beyond the balanced random network, we consider a network model that is constrained by biological data \cite{Potjans14_785}.
-This model represents the neurons under $1$ $\mathrm{mm}^{2}$ of surface of generic early sensory cortex.
-It comprises eight populations: layers 2/3, 4, 5, and 6 with a population of (excitatory) pyramidal cells and inhibitory interneurons for each layer (\prettyref{fig:microcircuit}\textbf{A}).
-In total, this leads to $77,169$ neurons connected via approximately $3\times10^{8}$ synapses, with population-specific connection probabilities $p^{\alpha\beta}$ based on an extensive survey of the anatomical and physiological literature.
-In contrast to the original model, we directly use the connection probabilities to create the connectivity such that the total number of synapses can vary across instantiations of the model.
-Transmission delays are normally distributed with mean \textpm{} standard deviation of $1.5\pm0.75\:\mathrm{ms}$ for excitatory source neurons and $0.75\pm0.375\:\mathrm{ms}$ for inhibitory source neurons.
+The model represents the neurons under $1\,\mathrm{mm}^{2}$ of surface of generic early sensory cortex.
+It comprises eight populations: layers 2/3, 4, 5, and 6 with a population of excitatory cells and inhibitory interneurons for each layer (\prettyref{fig:LIF_microcircuit}\textbf{a}).
+In total, this leads to $77,\!169$ neurons connected via approximately $3\times10^{8}$ synapses, with population-specific connection probabilities $p^{\alpha\beta}$ based on an extensive survey of the anatomical and physiological literature.
+In contrast to the original model, we directly use the connection probabilities to create the connectivity such that the total number of synapses can vary across instantiations of the model, and we draw source and target neurons without replacement, so that multapses are not allowed.
+Transmission delays follow truncated normal distributions with mean \textpm{} standard deviation of $1.5\pm0.75\:\mathrm{ms}$ for excitatory source neurons and $0.75\pm0.375\:\mathrm{ms}$ for inhibitory source neurons, both with a cutoff at $0.1\:\mathrm{ms}$.
 The synaptic strengths $\synmatrix_{ij}^{\alpha\beta}$ are normally distributed with $\mu_{\synmatrix}^{\alpha I}=-351.2\:\mathrm{pA}$ for inhibitory source neurons and $\mu_{\synmatrix}^{\alpha E}=87.8\:\mathrm{pA}$ for excitatory source neurons except for connections from layer 4 excitatory to layer 2/3 excitatory neurons, which have a mean strength of $175.6\:\mathrm{pA}$.
 For all synaptic strengths, the standard deviation is fixed to $10\%$ of the mean.
-The network is driven by external Poisson input with layer-specific rates (for further details please see \cite{Potjans14_785}).
+The network is driven by external Poisson input with layer-specific rates (for further details see \citep{Potjans14_785}).